mbmorrissey/mbmorrissey.github.io/_pages/publications.md

 - contrary to previous claims, declines in the size of bighorn sheep horns are widespread in areas where hunting regulations cause the greatest selective advantage of being small-horned

 M.B.
 Morrissey, H.C.
-Giacomini and D.T. de Kerckhove. *in revision for resubmition to Evolution*.
+Giacomini and D.T. de Kerckhove. *in revision for resubmission to Evolution*.
 Selection intensities resulting from exploitation. [contact me](https://mbmorrissey.github.io/contact/) for the draft manuscript.

 - What are the mathematics that link size-based management decisions to resulting selection?
 Hey are now known, with examples in bighorn sheep from Ontario, and walleye from Ontario.